Updated on Mar 14, 2023

 The Shure BLX2/SM58 is one of the most popular wireless microphones.
 Featuring the integrated SM58 microphone cartridge, you can have the confidence of using one of the best vocal microphones in the world.
-It's marked as our best runner-up due to its similarities to the Beta 58 above.
+It offers many similarities to the Beta 58.

 The Shure BLX2/SM58 is a timeless classic used by many, from famous pop singers to US Presidents and popular comedians.
 Whether you're big on the scene or just starting, the Shure BLX2/SM58 is just as incredible as it is accessible.

 The pneumatic shock mount will help keep the sound free from vibrations & handling noises, while the windscreen reduces air noise & plosives.
 This is in big thanks to the spherical mesh grille & internal pop filter.